awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

    [ec2-user ~]$ sudo chkconfig httpd on
    ```

-To allow `ec2-user` to manage files in the default root directory for your Apache web server, you need to modify the ownership and permissions of the `/var/www` directory\.
-In this tutorial, you add a group named `www` to your EC2 instance, and then you give that group ownership of the `/var/www` directory and add write permissions for the group\.
+To allow `ec2-user` to manage files in the default root directory for your Apache web server, modify the ownership and permissions of the `/var/www` directory\.
+In this tutorial, you add a group named `www` to your EC2 instance\.
+Then you give that group ownership of the `/var/www` directory and add write permissions for the group\.
 Any members of that group can then add, delete, and modify files for the web server\.

 **To set file permissions for the Apache web server**

 1. Add the `www` group to your EC2 instance with the following command\.

    ```
    [ec2-user ~]$ sudo groupadd www
    ```

 1. Add the `ec2-user` user to the `www` group\.

    ```
    [ec2-user ~]$ sudo usermod -a -G www ec2-user
    ```

-1. To refresh your permissions and include the new `www` group, log out\.
+1. Log out to refresh your permissions and include the new `www` group\.

    ```
    [ec2-user ~]$ exit
    ```

 1. Log back in again and verify that the `www` group exists with the `groups` command\.